saintzaw/tp/docs/UserGuide.md

 To find your save file:
 1. Go to your Desktop and find the folder titled “Modganiser” or find the folder where tp.jar is saved.
-2. Double click on the folder and find the folder titled “data”
+2. Double-click on the folder and find the folder titled “data”
-3. Double click on the folder and the file titled “modules.txt” is the save file
+3. Double-click on the folder and the file titled “modules.txt” is the save file

 > ❗ **Warning**